A Greater than Solomon Here

 Mondays are dedicated to the reading of the Hebrew Prophets.

-In the season of Lent this year we read Jeremiah 36-52.
+In the Easter Season this year we read Ezekiel 33—48.

 What are “Bible Breaths”?
 Learn More…